edgelesssys/constellation/docs/docs/getting-started/install.md

 ```

 To create the infrastructure, you can either use a predefined role from Amazon,
-such as `AmazonEC2FullAccess`, or use the following minimal set of permissions:
+such as `PowerUserAccess`, or use the following minimal set of permissions:

 ```json
 {